cardano-foundation/CIPs/CIP-0095/README.md

 [CIP-36](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0036/README.md#derivation-path)
 by defining a new purpose of `1718'`.
 This was an oversight, as defining a new derivation purposes will likely have hardware wallet audit implications.

-// TODO: add note derivation path change when/if this is moved to a separate CIP.

 #### Why not reuse [CIP-36 Vote Keys](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0036/README.md#voting-key)?